Connecting Behringer x32 | MIDAS M32 to KLANG System

 The Behringer x32 series consists of products in various sizes and form factors.
 From the top x32, over to the x32 producer and the rack mixer versions.
 The x32/MIDAS M32 is found at FoH and monitor positions.
 The S16 and S32 stage boxes connect via AES50 to the consoles.
 Both monitor and FoH consoles can share the same stage boxes.

-Especially the x32 Rack (rack mount mixer) and the x32 core are a good companion for KLANG:fabrik and KLANG:vier in terms of a silent stage rack setup.
+Especially the x32 Rack (rack mount mixer) and the x32 core are used often in combination with KLANG:fabrik, KLANG:vier, KLANG:vokal in terms of a silent stage rack setup.

 There are Dante, ADAT, MADI expansion cards available that all provide 32×32 channels I/O. Additionally, the stages boxes offer ADAT outputs and the AES50 stream between stage boxes and console can be converted to ADAT, MADI or Dante as well.
 Hence, there are 5 options to connect.
 We will go through them.
 Choose the one most suitable for your setup or depending on the hardware you have available.

 Install the x-Dante expansion card.
 Connect KLANG:fabrik / KLANG:vier and the Dante expansion with a network cable or to the same Dante network.

 If you want to use Control data on the Dante network:

 - Connect x-Dante PRIMARY to KLANG:fabrik / KLANG:vier DANTE port with a network cable

 - Connect x32 Control to x-Dante SECONDARY with a network cable

 - Activate the Multicast filter in KLANG:fabrik / KLANG:vier

 - Connect your WiFi Router to KLANG:fabrik / KLANG:vier CONTROL/NET